 Refer friends (up to 16GB).
 This was the original way to score more space and still the way to score the largest amount of free space.
 Go to this page and either invite your Gmail contacts on the left or enter names or emails of people you want to invite to use Dropbox on the right.
 Every time one of your friends signs up, you each get 500MB of extra space on your accounts.
 You can also click “Copy Link” Everybody wins in the game of Dropbox Referral.

 Note: As much as we’d love to help you and your quest to gain referrals, please refrain from spamming our forum with your referral link.
 Thanks!

 Link your Dropbox account to your social media accounts (up to 512MB).
 If you go through all the steps on Dropbox’s free space page here, you can score up to 512MB.
 It takes a few minutes tops and you get half a GB of storage for free.
 Incredibly simple things like following @Dropbox on Twitter scores you free space.

 Access Dropbox From Your Mobile Devices

 As mobile devices increase in power the types of files they can handle also increases.
-Don’t overlook the utility of accessing Dropbox from your Android phone, iPad, and other mobile devices.
+Don’t overlook the utility of accessing Dropbox from your Android phone, iPhone, iPad, and other mobile devices.